Students: If you see unsafe behavior, report it to an adult immediately.

 Students: PLEASE WALK YOUR RIDES!

 Bicycles, skateboards and scooters are wonderful modes of transportation.
 For safety reasons students/parents should not ride bikes, scooters or skateboards on school property.
 If a student rides one of these items on school property, he or she will be given a warning.
-After the warning, if the student continues to ride on of these items on school property, the item will be taken to the office and the parent will be asked to pick it up.
+After the warning, if the student continues to ride on any of these items on school property, the item will be taken to the office and the parent will be asked to pick it up.
 The school cannot assume responsibility for lost, stolen or damaged bikes, scooters, or skateboards.
 Please be sure to lock your ride securely.

 Students: Do not use cell phones during school hours (even texting)!